Foo Fighters: Medicine at Midnight and Studio 666 (2019–2022)

-Death of Hawkins and But Here We Are (2022–present)
+Death of Hawkins, But Here We Are and Your Favorite Toy (2022–present)

 On March 25, 2022, Hawkins died in his room at the Casa Medina hotel in Bogotá, Colombia.
 No cause of death was given.
 Hawkins had suffered chest pain, and had ten substances in his system at the time of his death, including opioids, benzodiazepines, tricyclic antidepressants, and THC, the psychoactive compound in cannabis.
 His last performance with the Foo Fighters was at Lollapalooza Argentina on March 20, 2022, in Buenos Aires.
 On the night of his death, the Foo Fighters were scheduled to perform at the Estéreo Picnic Festival as part of their South American tour; the festival stage was turned into a candlelight vigil for Hawkins.
 A few days later, the band canceled their remaining tour dates.
 In September, the Foo Fighters performed tribute concerts to Hawkins at Wembley Stadium, London, and the Kia Forum, Los Angeles.
 Josh Freese played drums at both concerts.
 Shane Hawkins, Taylor's 16-year-old son, played drums on "My Hero" at Wembley.